Gaining Knowledge of and Protecting Against Zero-Day Vulnerabilities

 Detecting and Responding to IOCs

-• The Importance of IOCs in Threat Detection: IOCs are fundamental for identifying and detecting cyber threats.
-They enable organizations to spot anomalies and signs of compromise promptly.
+• The Importance of IOCs in Threat Detection: IOC intrusion detection system are fundamental for identifying and detecting cyber threats.
+They enable organizations to spot anomalies and signs of compromise promptly and strengthen network traffic.

 • Utilizing Security Information and Event Management (SIEM) Systems: SIEM systems are instrumental in IOC detection.
 They collect and analyze data from various sources, allowing real-time IOC monitoring and alerts.